IMEF-FEMI/pariswap/README.md

 This section provides an overview of the available functions in the Pariswap API.

 #### `getPlacePositionTransaction`
-This function retrieves a versioned transaction for placing a position in a parimutuel market.
+The `getPlacePositionTransaction` function retrieves a versioned transaction for placing a position in a parimutuel market.
+It can be used independently without the React hook component.

 ```typescript
 async function getPlacePositionTransaction(